Open Fiber – 5G: the fifth generation of mobile networks

-Together with full-fibre networks, the fifth generation of mobile networks (5G) is establishing itself as the most advanced technology ever made available for data transmission.
+Together with full-fiber networks, the fifth generation of mobile networks (5G) is establishing itself as the most advanced technology ever made available for data transmission.

 Thanks to an extremely fast data transmission rate and a very low response time (latency), 5G will significantly improve the connections between billions of people and devices.

-This revolution will be possible thanks to the widespread dissemination of 5G mobile sites (microcells) connected via a full-optical fibre network, like the one Open Fiber is developing in Italy.
-The integration of the new 5G optical fiber networks will have a major impact on the growth and development of various sectors which will finally be able to fully exploit the potential of the digital transformation, offering people and businesses a series of services that were unthinkable until now.
+This revolution will be possible thanks to the widespread dissemination of 5G mobile sites (microcells) connected via a fiber-optic network, like the one Open Fiber is developing in Italy.
+The integration of the new 5G fiber-opticn etworks will have a major impact on the growth and development of various sectors which will finally be able to fully exploit the potential of the digital transformation, offering people and businesses a series of services that were until now unthinkable.

 From smart homes with smart and connected domestic appliances to the automotive sector – the field that will provide the most eye-catching applications – and its “driverless cars”, without forgetting telemedicine with the interconnection of healthcare structures that will make it possible to remotely monitor patients, improving the efficacy and efficiency of the healthcare system.

 In the field of public security, the joint use of TV cameras, smart wearables and drones will make it possible to transmit high-res images in real time in order to guarantee safe and reliable communications, with the possibility of managing emergency services.